kubeshop/botkube/docs/investigation/configuration/2022-09-07-persistent-cfg-from-commands.md

 > "Configuration has been updated.
 Apply it with the `@BotKube reload` command."

 The `@BotKube reload` is executed manually to apply new configuration, which would result in the app restart.
-This would

 We don't need to change the "goodbye" and "hello" messages.